 In common with other banks in the UAE, many of the Bank's liabilities are short-term demand and time deposits, whereas its assets are generally medium to long-term (such as loans and mortgages).
+Mismatches between the maturities of assets and liabilities could arise if the Bank is incapable of obtaining new deposits or alternative sources of finance of the existing or future loan portfolio or the cost of obtaining them differs from market prices.

 Although the Bank has accessed wholesale funding markets (through bilateral or syndicated loans and international bond markets) in order to diversify and increase the maturity of its funding sources, such borrowings have not eliminated asset-liability maturity gaps.

 If a substantial portion of the Bank's depositors withdraw their demand deposits or do not roll over their time deposits upon maturity, or the Bank fails to refinance some of its large short- to medium-term borrowings, the Bank may need to access more expensive sources to meet its funding requirements.
 No assurance can be given that the Bank will be able to obtain additional funding on commercially reasonable terms as and when required, or at all.
 The Bank's inability to refinance or replace such deposits with alternative funding could materially adversely affect the Bank's liquidity, business, results of operations, financial condition and prospects.

-The Bank has significant off balance sheet credit-related commitments that may lead to potential losses invest in securities before such commitments have been fully funded.
-All of these are accounted for off balance sheet until such time as they are actually funded.
-Although these commitments are contingent and therefore off balance sheet, they nonetheless subject the Bank to related credit, liquidity and market risks.
+The Bank has significant off-balance sheet credit-related commitments that may lead to potential losses

+As part of its normal banking business, the Bank issues revocable and irrevocable commitments to extend credit, guarantees, letters of credit and other financial facilities and makes commitments to invest in securities before such commitments have been fully funded.
+All of these are accounted for off balance sheet until such time as they are actually funded or cancelled.
+Although these commitments are contingent and therefore off-balance sheet, they nonetheless subject the Bank to related credit, liquidity and market risks.
 Credit-related commitments are subject to the same credit approval terms and compliance procedures as loans and advances to customers, and commitments to extend credit are contingent on customers maintaining required credit standards.
 Although the Bank anticipates that not all of its obligations in respect of these commitments will be triggered, it may have to make payments in respect of a substantial portion of such commitments, which could have a material adverse effect on its financial position, and in particular its liquidity position.
-As at 30 June 2017, the Bank had AED 7.0 billion in such contingent liabilities.
+As at 30 June 2018, the Bank had AED 204.8 billion in such contingent liabilities.